top of page

 The shuttering of this center comes amid a nationwide reckoning with racial and economic inequities that were only amplified during the COVID-19 pandemic.
 Minority-owned businesses disproportionately faced closures, funding shortages, and operational challenges during the crisis.
 The MBDA Business Center in Washington helped to address these disparities by championing minority entrepreneurs and facilitating equitable access to economic opportunities.

 Economic justice is community justice.
 Supporting minority businesses means fostering economic resilience, job creation, and wealth building in communities that have historically been excluded from mainstream financial systems.
+Without dedicated centers offering expert, personalized support, these businesses face an uphill battle to survive and thrive.

 • Increased public investment in minority business programs